PANDA CORNER

 • Aim for 30–50% humidity

-• Keep bedroom humidified at night
+• Keep the bedroom humidified at night

 • Avoid overheating rooms